 (J) Wholesale distributors of dangerous drugs shall establish and maintain accurate and current lists of officers, directors, managers, and other persons in charge of wholesale drug distribution, storage, and handling, including a description of their duties and a summary of their qualifications.
-When there is a change in the designated contact person to whom communications with the state board of pharmacy may be directed, the board shall be notified of the new contact person within thirty days on a board approved form.
-This notice to the board shall be sent by certified mail, return receipt requested, or by verified facsimile transmission.
+A wholesale distributor of dangerous drugs shall have a responsible person pursuant to rule 4729-5-11 of the Administrative Code.

 (K) Personnel employed in the wholesale distribution of dangerous drugs shall be required to have appropriate education and/or experience to assume responsibility for positions related to compliance with the licensing regulations.

 (L) Wholesale drug distributors shall operate in compliance with applicable federal, state, and local laws and regulations.

 (1) Wholesale drug distributors shall permit properly identified and authorized state board of pharmacy designated agents, federal, state, and local law enforcement officials to enter and inspect their premises and delivery vehicles, and to audit their records and written operating procedures at reasonable times and in a reasonable manner, to the extent authorized by law.

 (2) Any entity making a wholesale sale of a controlled substance shall be required to possess a license as a wholesale distributor of dangerous drugs and a license as a wholesaler or manufacturer of controlled substances, except that a licensed terminal distributor of dangerous drugs may make an occasional sale of a controlled substance pursuant to rule 4729-9-10 of the Administrative Code.